-Failing to connect your story to your desires can deprive your motive of a personal touch meant to keep you focused throughout the journey of making attainable goals.
+Failing to connect your story to your desires and long-term goals can deprive your motive of a personal touch meant to offer you a sense of urgency throughout the journey of making attainable goals.

 In this Ted Talk by John Doerr, the author of Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs, he speaks about the importance of setting the right goals on one’s path to success.
-More importantly, he emphasizes the significance of finding the answer to the questions, ‘what’, ‘how’, and ‘why’ when pursuing one’s business goals.
-This section discusses the ‘what’ and ‘how’, so keep reading to discover directions for the ‘why’!
+More importantly, he emphasizes the significance of finding the answers to the questions, “what,” “how,” and “why” when pursuing one’s business goals.

-Speaking fondly of his former manager professor Andy Grove, Doerr discusses Grove’s theory of OKRs employed by big businesses worldwide in the present times.
+Speaking fondly of his former manager professor Andy Grove, Doerr discusses Grove’s theory of OKRs employed by big businesses worldwide.
 He divides the goal-setting system into objectives and key results.
-Objectives are what he calls the ‘direction’ one gives to their business approach, and key results are simple yes or no questions that tell you whether you have executed or achieved something successfully.
+Objectives are what he calls the “direction” one gives to your business approach, and key results are simple yes or no questions that tell you whether you have executed or achieved something successfully.

 Objective: The “What”

 Your objective is whatever you want to achieve.
-It is supposed to be realistic, action-oriented, and inspirational (hopefully).
+It is supposed to be realistic, action-oriented, and inspirational.
 It helps you streamline your attainable goals and strategies while allowing you to prioritize what is crucial and urgent.

 Key Results: The “How”

-Your key results are a continuation of the objective—asking how you are going to get a job done.
+Your key results are a continuation of the objective—asking how you are going to get a job done and helping when it comes to measuring progress.
 They are tied to a number that is time-bound, realistic, and aggressive.
-Figuring out the ‘how’ part allows you to nurture your plans and quickly locate your strengths and areas that need more work.
+Figuring out the “how” part allows you to nurture your plans and quickly locate your strengths and areas that need more work.

 The Important Part: How to Set Attainable Goals